canro91/canro91.github.io/_posts/2020-09-23-TheSlowRoomSearch.md

 }
 ```

-When calling the room search from [Postman](https://www.postman.com/), the execution time didn't seem to improve at all.
+But, when calling the room search from [Postman](https://www.postman.com/), the execution time didn't seem to improve at all.
 These were some of the times for the room search for one week. _What went wrong?_

 | Room Type | Time in seconds |
 |---|---|